michael-0acf4/spin4/README.md

 # spin4
-spin4 is an esoteric programming language that uses 4D rotations for computations.
+[spin4](https://esolangs.org/wiki/Spin4) is an esoteric programming language that uses 4D rotations for computations.
 Its main philosophy is to write programs by rotating the 4D space which encodes a state, this state is then used to increment or decrement the registers.
 The register values can be put on the stack, the later can also be rotated in one direction.

 # Why ?
 Yes.

 # spin4 interpeter
-The current spin4 interpeter is not optimised and serves only as a proof of concept.
+The current spin4 interpeter is not optimized and serves only as a proof of concept.
 Installation
 ```
 cargo install spin4
 ```
 ```
 Usage: spin4 [OPTIONS] --file <FILE>